Wesh App: Share Contact and Send Message

 request := &protocoltypes.AccountContactRequestIncomingReceived{}

-if err = request.Unmarshal(metadata.Event); err != nil {
+if err = proto.Unmarshal(metadata.Event, request); err != nil {

 return nil, err